 Beneficiary designations can play an important role in your overall estate planning efforts.
 Life insurance and retirement account distributions are generally settled outside of your estate and are frequently completed much quicker.
 Calibrating between these accounts and other assets can help ensure the execution of your entire estate plan meets your wishes and desires.

-Armed with all of the information you’ve pulled together in steps one to four, change beneficiaries as needed.
+Armed with all the information you’ve pulled together in steps one to four, change beneficiaries as needed.
 Then record the updates to smooth the process for next time.

 A beneficiary review may be challenging both emotionally and logistically, but it’s an essential part of any estate checklist.